 The meaning of these equivalences was not evident until the Watson-Crick model was proposed, when it became clear that they represent an essential facet of DNA structure.
-The spacing of approximately 3.4 Å between nearly parallel base pairs is readily apparent in the DNA diffraction pattern.
-The stacking of bases one on top of another contributes to the stability of the double helix.
+The spacing of approximately 3.4 Å between nearly parallel base pairs is readily apparent in the stability of the double helix.